Frequently Asked Questions

 How many water sensors can I use?

-The WaterCop Classic system can support an unlimited number of leak and low temperature sensors.
+The WaterCop Classic system can support between 1-2 hardwired sensors and an unlimited number of leak and low temperature sensors.
 WaterCop Pro can support between 1-8 hard-wired sensors and up to 45 wireless sensors.
-As duals, that is 90 points of leak detection.
-Z-Wave Hubs (required for operation) can support a maximum number of 232 Z-Wave devices.
+As duals, that is 90 points of leak detection and don’t forget the rope sensors that can cover even more area.
 Place sensors near or under washing machines, water heaters, icemakers, dishwashers, humidifiers, sinks, toilets, and other areas that are most likely to be the source of water leaks.
 Property owners or installers should periodically test sensors with water to ensure proper placement, power supply and communication with the WaterCop valve.

 What happens to the WaterCop during a power outage?

-The WaterCop Classic and Z-Wave valves will remain in the position prior to loss of power and retain that position when power is restored.
+The WaterCop Classic valves will remain in the position prior to loss of power and retain that position when power is restored.
 WaterCop Pro is equipped with a safety feature that will close the valve once power is restored after an outage and display a safe mode message.
+This feature can be disabled so the valve will remain in position prior to loss of power.

 How much water must be present for a flood sensor to sense a leak?